 Undergraduate Courses

 I moved to the Department of Geography at York University, Canada, in 2017.
-Previously, I taught in the undergraduate Business & Society (BUSO) program in the Department of Social Science.
-Previous teaching in BUSO includes:
+Previously, I taught in the undergraduate Business & Society (BUSO) and Geography programs.
+Previous teaching includes:

 SOSC4047 The Business of Neoliberal Globalization